nilesr/Mako-server/README.md

 # Mako-server
 This is a multithreaded webserver that can serve files using the python-based [mako template engine](http://www.makotemplates.org/)

+## Portability

+This is 100% portable, and can be run from anywhere on the system.
+I recommend /etc/mako-server, but really it doesn't matter

+## Planned features

+* daemonization
+* an installer for various distros of linux

 ## Installation

+This does not need to be installed.
+See the "Portability" clause of the "Mako-server" heading.

-It can be run from wherever it is on the system.
-The default config file is config.conf.
+The default config file is called config.conf.
 A sample.conf is provided

 ## Command line options